rajea-bilal/rajea-bilal/README.md

 ## 🛠 Featured Personal Projects

 - **Inkpot Intelligence** <br />
-  Full-stack AI chat platform with JWT authentication and email verification, persistent multi-turn conversations powered by LangChain, real-time messaging via Socket.IO, and web search via Tavily API.
+  An AI chat app that remembers your conversation, searches the web in real time, and can send emails — all from one place.
+Messages arrive via a live connection, and your account is protected with secure login and email verification.
+  Powered by a LangChain backend that connects the AI to external tools.
   **Tech**: React, Redux, LangChain, Node.js, Express, MongoDB, Socket.IO, Tavily API, Nodemailer <br />
   **Links** [Repo](https://github.com/rajea-bilal/inkpot)